catwoman2209/Stimulation/README.md

 Some challenges within this application include lack of documentation.
 As PyGui is relatively new, there are not many tutorials or 3rd party documentation on how to use the classes.
 Most of the coding effort was done through studying the API reference and extensive testing.
 Also, PyGui advertised as simple to use with Pygame, and there were some implementation issues when trying to execute pygame files within Stimulation.

 Future development plans:
-  - elevating the current design of the application and games to make them more engaging.
+  - elevating the current design of the application and games to make them more engaging with graphics and sounds
+  - implementing a settings menu where sound can be toggled
   - implementing levels of difficulty
+  - implementing pause menus for the games
   - implementing a national leaderboard
   - implementing profiles for users to track personal progress
   - implementing more games to include a larger variety